Exploiting Spatiotemporal Properties for Efficient Event-Driven Human Pose Estimation: INTRODUCTION

 Event cameras are bio-inspired asynchronous sensors that capture per-pixel brightness changes at microsecond resolution.
-They provide high dynamic range, low latency, and sparse output \cite{[4]}.
-These properties have enabled strong performance in motion deblurring \cite{[DEB]}, de-occlusion \cite{[OCC]}, depth estimation \cite{[DEPTH]}, HDR image reconstruction \cite{[HDR]}, 3D reconstruction \cite{[o1]} and super resolution \cite{[o2]}.
+Event cameras provide microsecond-level temporal resolution and minimal power consumption \cite{[4]}.
+These properties have enabled strong performance in action recognition \cite{[action]}, object tracking \cite{[tracking]}, 3D reconstruction \cite{[o1]} and super resolution \cite{[o2]}.
 Event cameras can overcome the limitations of frame-based cameras in extreme scenarios, enabling stable pose estimation.

-Most event-driven human pose estimation methods rely on deep learning.
-Researchers have explored various event representations \cite{[5], [6], [7]}, such as event frames, to handle event sparsity as input to CNNs.
-Calabrese et al. introduced the first event-based human pose estimation dataset \cite{[3HPE1]} with an event frame-based baseline method.
-Xu et al. combined event frames with grayscale images for 3D human motion capture \cite{[3HPE2]}, but required heavy optimization.
-Later, Zou et al. estimated optical flow directly from events \cite{[3HPE3]}, which aimed to reduce grayscale dependence in \cite{[3HPE2]}.
-Scarpellini et al. proposed the first monocular event camera approach for 3D pose estimation across three orthogonal planes \cite{[3HPE4]}.
-More recently, some methods attempted to address the problem of pose disappearance in static scenes.
-Goyal et al. \cite{[2HPE1]} introduced a novel event representation, Exponentially Reduced Ordinal Surface \cite{[8]}, to mitigate the temporal decay.
-Shao et al. \cite{[2HPE2]} used a Long Short-Term Memory \cite{[LSTM]} network to recover missing information.

-Most of the above approaches convert event streams into dense frames, which destroys sparsity and adds redundant computation.
-Furthermore, it is difficult to preserve dynamic temporal details for human pose estimation under such fixed frame-rate constraints.
-Only a few methods have exploited the sparse representation of events.
-Zou et al. converted event streams into spike-based representations \cite{[3HPE10]} and employed spiking neural networks \cite{[SNN]} to exploit event sparsity.
-However, this representation has limited capability to model the spatial geometric relationships of events.
-Chen et al. represented event streams as event point clouds and processed them with point cloud networks \cite{[3HPE5]}, achieving a balance between computational efficiency and spatial representation.

-However, the point cloud-based method \cite{[3HPE5]} overlooks the temporal properties of event streams.
-Since events are triggered by brightness changes, body parts that remain static do not generate events, making them unclear to be recognized.
-From our observation, this usually happens within short time windows, where neighboring slices contain essential motion cues.
-We believe that explicitly modeling temporal dependencies between adjacent slices can alleviate this issue.

-Therefore, we propose a spatial edge-enhanced, point cloud-based network with explicit cross-slice temporal modeling.
-In particular, our method is further integrated into three different point cloud backbones, and experimental results show that our method achieves better performance than the original models.
+However, the sparse and asynchronous nature of event streams presents a significant challenge: how to effectively represent and model this data for structural tasks without losing their inherent advantages.

+Most existing approaches convert event streams into dense frames to leverage standard vision backbones, this process often sacrifices the inherent sparsity and temporal precision of the signal.
+Recent attempts to represent events as point clouds have improved computational efficiency, and a comparison of these two paradigms is illustrated in Fig.~\ref{fig:intro}.